 Article 40.
 General principles and procedures relating to mutual legal assistance

-1. States Parties shall afford one another the widest measure of mutual legal assistance in investigations, prosecutions and judicial proceedings in relation to the offences established in accordance with articles 6 to 16 of this Convention, and for the purposes of the collection of evidence in electronic form of offences established in accordance with articles 6 to 16 of this Convention, as well as of serious crimes, including those offences covered by article 17 of this Convention when applicable.

-2. Mutual legal assistance shall be afforded to the fullest extent possible under relevant laws, treaties, agreements and arrangements of the requested State Party with respect to investigations, prosecutions and judicial proceedings in relation to the offences for which a legal person may be held liable in accordance with article 18 of this Convention in the requesting State Party.
+1. Mutual legal assistance shall be afforded to the fullest extent possible under relevant laws, treaties, agreements and arrangements of the requested State Party with respect to investigations, prosecutions and judicial proceedings in relation to the offences for which a legal person may be held liable in accordance with article 18 of this Convention in the requesting State Party.

-3. Mutual legal assistance to be afforded in accordance with this article may be requested for any of the following purposes:
+2. Mutual legal assistance to be afforded in accordance with this article may be requested for any of the following purposes: